natuelabs/challenge/README.md

         - CatalogTest
         - VerifyProductListAndFilter

-- Run the command on cmd/terminal to run the HTTP tests:
+- Run command on Cmder/terminal to run the HTTP tests:

         phpunit --debug